This is the ultimate guide to abandoned cart emails.

 The most important elements in a cart abandonment email are an enticing subject line, value based copy, cart insertion, and product recommendations.

-Putting It Together: Abandoned Cart Email Templates
+Putting It Together: Abandoned Cart Email Examples and Templates

 We've gone over the main individual components of an abandoned cart email.